lizs17/GIP_Cardiac_MRI/README.md

 ```
 * The `GIP_Poisson_R16.0_ACS6x6/` directory contains the intermediate and final results of the GIP reconstruction procedure.
 * The `output_Poisson` directory contains the plotted figures of the reconstructed images.
-* IMPORTANT!!!
-Because the "nn.Upsample" module has unavoidable randomness (even if all the random seeds have been controlled, and the torch backends has been kept as deterministic, see [here](https://discuss.pytorch.org/t/non-deterministic-behavior-of-pytorch-upsample-interpolate/42842/6)), the reproduction results may be slightly different.
+* __IMPORTANT__   Because the `nn.Upsample` module has unavoidable randomness (even if all the random seeds have been controlled, and the torch backends has been kept as deterministic, see [here](https://discuss.pytorch.org/t/non-deterministic-behavior-of-pytorch-upsample-interpolate/42842/6)), the reproduction results may be slightly different.
 However, we have conducted repeated experiments to ensure that this implementation could lead to relatively stable results.
-The output images in the `output_Poisson/` directory should be similar to the following results:
+The output images in the `output_Poisson` directory should be similar to the following results:

 ![Image text](illustration/smap_and_mask.png)